NeuralTrust/docs.neuraltrust.ai/docs/red-teaming/getting-started/step-by-step/run-custom-attack.md

 This guide demonstrates how to create a custom security test using the NeuralTrust API to evaluate AI model responses against specific security objectives.

+By default, the attack will run a series of jailbreaking techniques and algorithms to test if the LLM is able to answer the desired objective.

 ## Setup

 First, import and initialize the NeuralTrust API client: